-By summing these two results, it is estimated that 107,483 acre-feet of groundwater will be withdrawn within the District for the ensuing water year (July 1, 2017 to June 30, 2018).
-Appendix C shows the Agriculture and Non-Agriculture trends for the District by sub-basin using approximately 127 wells within the District Boundary reporting type of use.
-The long term average for agricultural usage within the District is between 14,000 ac-ft and 15,000 ac-ft.
+By summing these two results, it is estimated that 102,704 acre-feet of groundwater will be withdrawn within the District for the ensuing water year (July 1, 2021 to June 30, 2022).
+Appendix C shows the Agriculture and Non-Agriculture trends for the District by sub-basin using approximately 120 wells within the District Boundary reporting type of use.
+The long term historic average for agricultural usage within the District is between 14,000 ac-ft and 15,000 ac-ft.
+This usage has dropped in the past few versions of the Report as development of farm land to industrial and commercial uses has expanded.
 The long term average for non-agricultural uses within the District is between 65,000 ac-ft and 75,000 ac-ft.